puget-sound/alma-book-widget/README.md

 Alma Book Widget is an utility that can read an Alma Analytics report and produce book widgets (sliders, tables, and more).
 These widgets can be embeded into a webpage or digital display.

-We are using this utility at ETSU to promote new books (both physcial and electronic).
-The documentation provided below is  following this particular use-case.
+Alma Book Widget is created and maintained by Travis Clamon, Electronic Resources Librarian at East Tennessee State University.

 >Documentation is a work in progress.
-You can view my [Code4Lib article](https://dc.etsu.edu/etsu-works/4868/) or my [ELUNA presentation](https://dc.etsu.edu/etsu-works/4869/) to gain a deeper understanding of how it works.
+You can view the [Code4Lib article](https://dc.etsu.edu/etsu-works/4868/) or the [ELUNA presentation](https://dc.etsu.edu/etsu-works/4869/) to gain a deeper understanding of how it works.

-Alma Book Widget is created and maintained by Travis Clamon, Electronic Resources Librarian at East Tennessee State University.
+This version has been modified to work at the University of Puget Sound.

 # How it works